Drive sales on autopilot with ecommerce-focused features

 First names in subject lines barely scratch personalization’s surface.
 Product recommendations based on purchase history convert browsers into buyers.

-Dynamic content serves different products to different segments automatically.
+Dynamic content automatically serves different products to different segments.
 Runners see shoes, swimmers see goggles, all from one campaign.

 Location-based subject lines grab attention instantly.
 “Seattle shoppers: rain gear restocked” beats “New arrivals in store” every time.

-Having insufficient data ruins personalization faster than no personalization.
+Insufficient data ruins personalization faster than no personalization does.
 Regular list cleaning keeps your recommendations relevant and your reputation intact.

 Omnisend has a product recommender Item in its email builder that uses order and browsing history to pull products.
 Additionally, you can use Liquid syntax in subject lines and email bodies to mention your customers by name (plus more).